MarsDex-2045/MarsDex-Server/README.md

 *Note: The scope of these statements are only limited to the `data` folder*
 #### Repository Structure
 #### MarsRepository
-MarsRepository is used as an utility class.
+MarsRepository is used as a utility class.
 It manages the connections and also some data conversions.
 #### Other Repository
 The calls are divided by the object they are working with.